 - up to 6 months in jail, and/or

-- up to $1,000 in fines
+- up to $1,000 in fines4

 Arrested?
 Call . . . .

-If you’ve been accused of rioting or routing under NRS 203.070, Las Vegas criminal defense attorneys can meet with you for a free consultation.
+If you’ve been accused of rioting or routing under NRS 203.070, Las Vegas criminal defense attorneys can meet with you for a consultation.
 They may be able to negotiate a dismissal and get the whole case dropped.
 Otherwise, they’re prepared to fight for a not guilty verdict at trial.

 We represent client throughout Nevada, including Las Vegas, Henderson, Washoe County, Reno, Carson City, Laughlin, Mesquite, Bunkerville, Moapa, Elko, Pahrump, Searchlight and Tonopah.

-Also see our article on the Nevada crime of felony eluding police causing death or injury.
+Also see our article on felony eluding police causing death or injury.